RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

 - *The list of dependencies should be kept to a minimum.*

-ASH works via interfaces to various high-quality QM, MM programs, optimizer program etc. that have functionaly that can not be easily replicated.
+ASH works via interfaces to various high-quality QM, MM programs, optimizer programs etc. that have functionality that can not be easily replicated.
 However, otherwise the philosophy is to keep dependencies to a minimum to avoid future problems and make the ASH installation process as simple as possible.
 Unnecessary Python libraries outside the standard library are not used unless unavoidable.